oruga-ui/oruga/packages/docs/documentation/README.md

 });
 ```

-In Oruga documentation you'll find a special note for classes with a higher specificity.
+In Oruga documentation you'll find a special note (🔍) in the `Class prop inspector` for classes with a higher specificity.

 ### Overriding classes